 As a public sector entity established by an Act of the Queensland Parliament, Griffith University is covered by the Public Interest Disclosure Act and all University staff are public officers for the purposes of the legislation.

-The University is committed to ensuring that all public interest disclosures are properly managed and that those who report wrongdoing in the workplace, or are the subject of such disclosures, are protected from reprisals.
+The University is committed to ensuring all public interest disclosures are properly managed and that those who report wrongdoing in the workplace, or are the subject of such disclosures, are protected from reprisals.

 The University will, to the greatest extent possible, keep the disclosure and the identity of the discloser confidential.

 The Vice President (Corporate Services) has been appointed the responsible officer for receiving disclosures and acting on them.
 [The Vice Chancellor is the responsible officer if the disclosure is about the Vice President (Corporate Services)].

-Alternatively, submit the completed Whistleblower Disclosure form (PDF 180k) to:
+Alternatively, submit the completed Whistleblower Disclosure form (PDF 45k) to:

-Vice President (Corporate Services)
+Office of the Vice President (Corporate Services)

-Nathan Qld 4111
+Griffith University, Nathan Qld 4111

-Initial telephone enquiries may be directed to the Head, Corporate Governance on (07) 373 57190.
+Initial telephone enquiries may be directed to the Head, Corporate Governance T: (07) 373 57190.